arshika77/arshika77.github.io/index.md

 <a name="/bio"></a>
 # Bio

-I am a Pre-Doctoral Researcher at [Google Research India](https://research.google/locations/india/), working in the [MASSI lab](https://blog.google/technology/ai/30-new-ai-for-social-good-projects/) mentored by [Prof. Milind Tambe](https://teamcore.seas.harvard.edu/tambe).
-My work focuses on developing robust bandit algorithms for efficiently delivering health awareness information in underserved communities in India.
-My CV is available <a href="/img/CV_Arshika_Reformatted.pdf" target="_blank">here</a>.
+I am a Masters of Science student in Machine Learning at [Carnegie Mellon University](https://www.ml.cmu.edu/) where I am learning about how to conduct specialized ML theoretical and applied research through coursework in Advanced Machine Learning, Intermediate Statistics and Deep Reinforcement Learning and Control.
+Previously, I was a pre doctoral researcher at Google DeepMind, previously [Google Research India](https://research.google/locations/india/), working in the [MASSI lab](https://blog.google/technology/ai/30-new-ai-for-social-good-projects/) mentored by [Prof. Milind Tambe](https://teamcore.seas.harvard.edu/tambe).
+My work focused on developing robust bandit algorithms for efficiently delivering health awareness information in underserved communities in India.
+My Resume is available <a href="/img/Arshika_Lalan_Resume_Final.pdf" target="_blank">here</a>.

-Previously, I was a Research Assistant at the [Kreiman Lab](https://klab.tch.harvard.edu/) at Harvard University where I worked on adopting continual learning algorithms for continuous domain adaptations.
+Even before, I was a Research Assistant at the [Kreiman Lab](https://klab.tch.harvard.edu/) at Harvard University where I worked on adopting continual learning algorithms for continuous domain adaptations.

-I'm interested in Continual Learning and Multi-agent Systems with applications in developing large-scale, robust and adaptable AI/ML systems, specifically in public health and social impact domains.
-I want to develop agents that can provide adaptive, efficient and personalized solutions in a fast-changing world.
+My research interest lies in leveraging reinforcement learning and lifelong learning to develop embodied AI agents capable of sensing and interacting with a dynamic environment, driving towards more robust and adaptive AI systems.
+I am also interested in applying my current coursework to build and refine theoretical approaches to these challenges.

 <div class="row" id="timeline-logos">
     <div class="col-lg-3">